Addisu87/ecommerce-admin/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Key Features

-- Shadcn UI for Admin
-- Admin dashboard serve as both CMS, Admin and API
-- Control multiple vendoros via single CMS
-- CRUD Billboards and can use them standalone and our admin generate API for all cases.
-- CRUD operations for categories, products.
-- CRUD filters(variants) like Color and Size.
-- Search through categories, products, sizes, colors, billboards with include pagination
-- Control products are "featured" to show on the homepage
-- Able to see orders, sales, etc.
-- Show graphs of your revenue etc.
-- Order creation
-- Stripe checkout
-- Stripe webhooks

-## Features

 - New /app dir,
 - Routing, Layouts, Nested Layouts and Layout Groups